yeslogic/allsorts-tools/README.md

 The `has-table` tool checks if the supplied font file contains the table passed via the `-t` argument.
-If the font contains the table it exits with status success (0), if the font doesn't not contain the table it exits with status 1.
+If the font contains the table it exits with status success (0), if the font does not contain the table it exits with status 1.
 The `-p` option makes the tool print the path to the font if it contains the table.